microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-12.md

 ## Hint

-If you install Ubuntu 18.04 instead of the Ubuntu 20.04, the version of the php-fpm which will be installed will be the 7.2 instead of 7.4.
+If you install Ubuntu 18.04 instead of Ubuntu 20.04, the version of the php-fpm which will be installed will be 7.2 instead of 7.4.
 Then make sure to configure the nginx config file properly.

 ## Learning Resources